sam0x17/conduit/README.md

 # Conduit
 A batteries-included frontend (vanilla) javascript framework with client-side routing for creating cloud storage hosted, static bundles that interact with an external API server.
-Conduit is designed to be the ultimate frontend framework for serverless web apps and SPAs.
+Conduit is designed to be the ultimate frontend framework for serverless web apps and SPAs (Single Page Apps).

 ## Intended Audience
 Conduit is designed for developers who: